-PMC was created with the sole mission to improve the quality of life for older adults living in rural communities.
+PMC was created with the sole mission to improve the quality of life for individuals living in communities with limited access to behavioral healthcare.
 We witness our programs changing lives across the nation and impacting not only our patients but their caregivers and families too.
-Through our Senior Life Solutions outpatient programs and our inpatient behavioral health division, we strive to provide the best possible clinical care and improve the overall health and wellbeing of our patients.
-Our work is mission driven and patient care focused.
+Through our Senior Life Solutions outpatient programs, telehealth division, and our inpatient behavioral health division, we strive to provide the best possible clinical care and improve the overall health and wellbeing of our patients.
+Our work is mission-driven and patient care focused.
 We invite you to join us on our journey and read just a sampling of the incredible success stories we have heard directly from the voices of our nurses, therapists, and patients themselves.

 Here are a few of our favorites.
 Begin »